Browse Exhibits (13 total)

 This exhibit examines maps and drawings of the Mississippi River and its various cultures, focusing on several of the most important explorations in the period of first contact between Europeans and Native Americans through the 19th century.

 German cartographer Martin Waldseemüller made history by carving the name "America" into wood blocks for two maps he created to illustrate new discoveries in the western Atlantic.
-This online component of the James Ford Bell Library's exhibition lets you explore Waldseemüller's life, works, and legacy, and understand his maps in the context of the world he lived in.
+This online component of the James Ford Bell Library's exhibition lets you explore Waldseemüller's life, works, and legacy, and understand his maps in the context of the world in which he lived.

 Two of England's most notorious pirates happened to be women.
 This is their astonishing, swashbuckling, adventure-filled story.

-Within the James Ford Bell Library rests folded within a thin, square wooden box sits; though the box is small, once the wad of rice paper inside is removed and unfolded, it reveals a colorful, detailed depiction of a bird's-eye view of Nagasaki Harbor in the middle of the eighteenth century.
+Within the James Ford Bell Library rests folded within a thin, square wooden box sits; though the box is small, it once held a colorful, detailed cartographic depiction of a bird's-eye view of Nagasaki Harbor in the middle of the eighteenth century.
+This is the story of that map.

 The Carta Marina is a fascinating map of Scandinavia from the 16th century.
 It was the first large-scale map of a European region.
-The portrayal of the Scandinavian region, while still not accurate, was more accurate than earlier maps.
+The portrayal of what we know as Scandinavia, while still not accurate by today's standards, was more accurate than on earlier maps of the period.
 The illustrations remain beautiful to this day.

 Maps called "portolan charts" recorded the accumulated experience and wisdom of generations of Mediterranean seafarers.
 Portolan charts were practical, no-nonsense tools made for the use of sailors who sailed "great waters."